Supported, in part, by an educational grant from GC America.

 Shannon Pace Brinker, CDA, CDD, is a national and international speaker and published author of over 300 articles for various publications.
 She has been a practicing dental assistant for over 25 years and works for Dr. Robert Korman in Virginia Beach, VA.
 She has taught over 2,000 classes on dental assisting technique and over 60,000 dental assistants over the last 6 years alone.
 Shannon has taught at the Nash Institute, Dawson Academy and Spear Education, instructing through both lectures and hands on programs.

-She has written over 300 articles in regards to Clinical Application and has a current column in Dental Product Reports for the team evaluation of dental products and materials.
+She has a current column in Dental Product Reports for the team evaluation of dental products and materials.
 She has her own publication for dental assistants with partnership of Schein Dental called “Side by Side”.
 She has started one of the first online platforms designated for dental assistants called the Academy of Chairside Assisting.